riley-ball/PerlinNoiseVisualiser/README.md

 # PerlinNoiseVisualiser

-PerlinNoiseVisualiser is an application that visually describes the process of one-dimensional perlin noise.
+PerlinNoiseVisualiser is an application that visually describes the process of approximating one-dimensional perlin noise.